panel-attack/panel-attack/readme_characters.txt

 - "normal_music": music that will be played while playing with this character if the option use_music_from's value is characters and your character gets picked
 - ("danger_music"): music that will be used when a player is in danger (top of the screen) if the option use_music_from's value is characters and your character gets picked

-Note: providing just a "chain" or just a "combo" SFX is OK.
+Note: providing just a "chain" SFX is OK.
 It would get used for all combos and chains.
 Note: if your music has an intro, cut it from the main music file, and name it "normal_music_start" or "danger_music_start"